Dennis-Huangm/EAGER-LLM/README.md

-## LLM-BS: Enhancing Large Language Models for Recommendation through Exogenous Behavior-Semantics Integration
+## EAGER-LLM: Enhancing Large Language Models as Recommenders through Exogenous Behavior-Semantic Integration
 ## Introduction

-we
-propose LLM-BS, a decoder-only LLM-based generative recommendation framework that integrates endogenous and exogenous Behavioral and Semantic information in a non-intrusive manner.
-Specifically, we propose 1) a dual-source, knowledge-rich item indexing scheme that integrates indexing sequences for exogenous signals, enabling efficient link-wide processing; 2) a multi-scale reconfiguration alignment that non-intrusively guides the model toward a deeper understanding of both collaborative and semantic signals; 3) an Annealing Adapter designed to finely balance the model’s recommendation performance with its comprehension capabilities.
-We demonstrate LLM-BS’s effectiveness through rigorous testing on three public benchmarks.
+Large language models (LLMs) are increasingly leveraged as foundational backbones in the development of advanced recommender systems, offering enhanced capabilities through their extensive knowledge and reasoning.
+Existing llm-based recommender systems (RSs) often face challenges due to the significant differences between the linguistic semantics of pre-trained LLMs and the collaborative semantics essential for RSs.
+These systems use pre-trained linguistic semantics but learn collaborative semantics from scratch via the llm-Backbone.
+However, LLMs are not designed for recommendations, leading to inefficient collaborative learning, weak result correlations, and poor integration of traditional RS features.
+To address these challenges, we propose \textbf{EAGER-LLM}, a decoder-only llm-based generative recommendation framework that integrates endogenous and exogenous behavioral and semantic information in a non-intrusive manner.
+Specifically, we propose 1) dual-source knowledge-rich item indices that integrates indexing sequences for exogenous signals, enabling efficient link-wide processing; 2) non-invasive multiscale alignment reconstruction tasks guide the model toward a deeper understanding of both collaborative and semantic signals; 3) an annealing adapter designed to finely balance the model’s recommendation performance with its comprehension capabilities.
+We demonstrate EAGER-LLM’s effectiveness through rigorous testing on three public benchmarks.

 ![model](./asset/model.png)